vvasuki/english/prose/hindu/sthAneshvaraH/other-people.md

 An astrologer sent a friend request.
 I rejected.
 (I think he knew it.
 He was just giving me this sadistic pleasure.
 Really nice.)

+## Stranger
+For some time I was hurt, as he abruptly stopped responding to my messages.
+And then I was pissed, as I never demanded anything from him and all I did was shared some funny jokes and may be I expected the same in return. big deal.
+And then I forgot about him.
+But memory is such that it has its own way of digging.

+And his name resurfaced afresh.
+This time I made a mission to find the reasons for his absence from the canvas of my life.
+And then I found out he was long dead.